 At the preliminary analysis meeting, DOE presented the methodologies and results of the analyses set forth in the preliminary TSD.
-Major topics discussed at the meeting included test procedure revisions, product classes (including wine coolers, all-refrigerators, and built-in refrigeration products), the use of alternative foam blowing agents and refrigerants, engineering analysis tools, the use of vacuum insulated panels (VIPs), mark-ups, field energy consumption, life-cycle cost inputs, efficiency distribution forecasts, and trial standard level selection criteria.
+Major topics discussed at the meeting included test procedure revisions, product classes (including wine coolers, allrefrigerators,11 and built-in refrigeration products), the use of alternative foam blowing agents and refrigerants, engineering analysis tools, the use of vacuum insulated panels (VIPs), markups, field energy consumption, lifecycle cost inputs, efficiency distribution forecasts, and trial standard level selection criteria.
 DOE also discussed plans for conducting the NOPR analyses.
 Comment received in response to the November 2009 notice, helped shape DOE's resolution of the issues raised in the preliminary analysis meeting.